 While outbound marketing bombards your audience with stuff they don’t always desire, inbound marketing establishes relationships and addresses problems they already have.
 Let’s take a look at how to improve inbound marketing.

-- How To Improve Inbound Marketing
+How to Improve Inbound Marketing

-If correctly planned, performed, and refined, these six strategies will contribute to a tenfold increase in inbound leads.
+Leads and business results are generated via inbound marketing and if correctly planned, performed, and refined, these six strategies will contribute to a tenfold increase in inbound leads.

 1. Obtain visibility in organic searches

 Consider boosting the number of blog entries you write to increase search traffic.
-If those blog pieces include keywords, keyword phrases, and queries firmly integrated into the blog strategy, they will boost your search results, and influence visitor counts.
+If those blog pieces include keywords, keyword phrases, and queries firmly integrated into the blog strategy, they will boost your search results and influence visitor counts.
 Examine your website’s architecture as well.
 You can instantly modify URL naming standards and see an impact on results.

 Change a services page to one with a question in the URL: Google will consider this a more valuable page.
 Finally – and this is a recent Google algorithm update – your pages must convert.
-When someone comes across your link and clicks on it, you must ensure that they convert on that landing page.
-This informs Google that visitors discovered what they were seeking, which boosts your ranking.
+When someone comes across your link and clicks on it, you must ensure they convert on that landing page.
+This informs Google that visitors discovered what they were seeking, boosting your ranking.
 Conversion is now an important aspect of search.
 Again, all strategies must be strategically linked.